 Validate that the user is a SSO user using the pgpwde command line tool.

 If systems installed with Symantec Drive Encryption have recently performed a major upgrade of Windows 10, the password filter can sometimes get unregistered causing passphrase synchronization to fail.
 To avoid this issue, a post upgrade script can be used so that after Windows has successfully been upgraded, the password filter can be re-registered.
-Article HOWTO125876 contains all the Windows 10 upgrade scripts and at the time of this writing, the latest upgrade script was
+The following articles can help with Automatic Windows Upgrades:

 In some cases, other third party Network provider connections may interfere with the Single Sign-On feature.
 Try moving the PGP Network Provider connection above other third-party connections in the Network Provider Order.
 Use the steps below for your operating system.